mikeqcp/scroll-section/README.md

 ```

 ### Options
-* onBecomeActive [function]: is invoked when the section becomes active
+* onBecomeActive [function]: is called when the section becomes active
+* onBecomeInactive [function]: is called when the section becomes inactive